 The Music Department at Brevard College is committed to the study of music in an experiential liberal arts context that encourages the passionate, lifelong pursuit of artistic and intellectual excellence.
-Our goals for every music student are to develop technical facility, musicality, and professionalism in performance; to become familiar with a wide selection of musical literature; and to communicate effectively and appropriately about written or performed music.
+Our goal is to develop students' technical facility, professionalism, familiarity with a wide range of literature, and skills in communicating about music.
+Three degree programs (the Bachelor of Arts in Music, the Bachelor of Arts in Music Education, and the Bachelor of Music in Performance) allow students to prepare for a variety of post-graduate opportunities, including graduate school, teaching positions, and careers in performance, church music, arts management, or outside fields.